TRADITIONAL JAZZ - NEW ORLEANS

 The main features of New Orleans jazz are the unscripted ensemble work, the unwritten but generally acknowledged rhythms that may be used, and the defined roles of the instruments.

 "The longer the band has been playing together the closer the harmony in the ensemble work" is a good maxim to judge a New Orleans band by; strings of solos generally indicate that the musicians do not either play together very often or that they do not have much confidence in each other.
 Another good way to judge the quality of a NO band is to listen to, and perhaps even time, the same tune played on different occasions; if the band is good no two versions should be the same.
-You can usually tell a good band if they look like they are effortlessly playing together, almost like they are on autopilot.
-Bands that can play on auto transport tunes to a different feeling every time they play it, often changing the length of the song.
+You can usually tell a good band if they can play tunes to a different feeling every time they play it, often changing the length of the song.

 In addition to the 2/4 rhythm NO bands also generally play stomps, rags, and marches.
 Whilst stride and boogie woogie played by the pianist as a solo passes without much comment the use of some of the rolling Creole rhythms are frequently frowned upon.